(a) Images submitted to the group are accepted after the administrators vote on them.

 (e) Only admins can submit street photos that caught their attention to the "The Crew's collection" gallery.

-Submit your Challenge photographs into The-Yard-Collective Favourites: APRIL Challenge Folder The Challenge folder will be open for submissions between 1st and 21st of April.
+Submit your Challenge photographs into The-Yard-Collective Favourites: JULY Challenge Folder The Challenge folder will be open for submissions between 29th of June and 21st of July.
 All submissions to that folder will be automatically approved without the regular voting system.

 PE: Street Photography for expertsPE: Street Photography for experts by StamatisGR